Wildlife & Animals – Chobe NP

 Wildlife Highlights

-Thousands of animals on the floodplains kick up a lot of dust, which creates amazing photo opportunities at sunset.
-Less obvious are some of the smaller mammals such as the Chobe subspecies of bushbuck.
+Large numbers of animals on the Savuti and other floodplains kick up a lot of dust, which can create amazing photo opportunities at sunset.
+The park is also excellent for predators, including lion, leopard and wild dogs.
+Less obvious are some of the smaller mammals, such as the Chobe subspecies of bushbuck.
 Red lechwes are common in marshy areas.
 Some of the small predators include Selous' mongoose, serval and wild cat.

 Best Time for Wildlife Viewing